infinitespace-studios/XamarinLegacyDynamicAssetsExample/README.md

 ## Project Layout

-The solution is made up of 3 projects.
+The solution is made up of 5 projects.

-1. LegacyDynamicAssetsExample.
-This is the main Xamarin.Android application.
+1. OnDemand/OnDemandExample.
+This is the main Xamarin.Android application for the OnDemand Example.
-2. AssetsFeature.
+2. OnDemand/AssetsFeature.
 This is the project for the Asset only dynamic feature.
+3. InstallTime/InstallTimeExample.
+This is the main Xamarin.Android application for the InstallTime Example.
+4. InstallTime/AssetsFeature.
+This is the project for the Asset only dynamic feature.
-3. PlayCoreHelperbinding.
+5. PlayCoreHelperbinding.
 This is a binding for a custom wrapper around the SplitInstallManager from Google.Play.Core.
 It is required due to some incompatibilities in the google API (It uses generics).